CEG helps schools incorporate efficient, sustainable UPS systems into their backup power plans.

 - Continuity: Experience no outages to critical systems or equipment.
 Classrooms, research facilities, IT infrastructure will remain operational.

 - Consistency: Electronics within a UPS tells it when it needs to work and kicks in alternate power as needed.
 This capability eliminates glitches or surges and allows time to safely shut down main systems if needed.

 - Protection: A UPS safeguards against all the oddities of electricity such as surges, spikes, dips and failure.
 It essentially senses those things and switches to alternate power before the anomalies cause damage.

 There are two types of UPS systems – battery UPS and flywheel UPS.
 A battery UPS stores energy and converts it to electrical power through a chemical reaction.
 Conversely, a flywheel UPS is battery-free, using kinetic energy to produce stored DC power.
 Both systems condition power and provide reliable backup in the event of a utility failure.
 The key functional differences between the two systems involve the space requirements, environmental impacts, the runtime, and the costs.

-CEG is helping schools and universities across the country incorporate UPS systems into their backup power plans.
+CEG is helping schools and universities across the country incorporate efficient and sustainable UPS systems into their backup power plans.
 From surges to outages, our power solutions protect against all types of debilitating events, while providing the highest levels of energy and maintenance savings.
 CONTACT US today to discuss your institution’s unique power requirements.